gtopba/site-to-site-vpn/Site-to-site-vpn_OrangePiZero3_nftable.md

 ### remote site
 1. OrangePi zero 3 running 64bit Armbian Debian 12 minimal image [install](https://www.armbian.com/orange-pi-zero-3/)
+2. Using [BalenaEtcher](https://etcher.balena.io/) to prepare bootable SD card.
-2. Router 192.168.2.1
+3. Router 192.168.2.1

 ## :lollipop: WireGuard VPN Setup and Maintenance
-This document provides a step-by-step guide to setting up and maintaining a WireGuard VPN connection between a local network and a remote site using a Raspberry Pi with PiOS lite 64bit.
+This document provides a step-by-step guide to setting up and maintaining a WireGuard VPN connection between a local network and a remote site using a Orange Pi with Armbian Debian 12.

-### 1. Install WireGuard on Raspberry Pi
+### 1. Install WireGuard on Orange Pi
 Update your package list:
 ```
 sudo apt-get update